 Step 7: Advanced Settings

-The Advanced Settings section lets you control how and when your discount applies, and whether it should be available for all customer groups.
+The Advanced Settings section lets you decide how prices are shown in your offer widget, control how and when your discount applies, whether it should be available for all customer groups.

 Offer applies when a customer adds to cart